lucee/lucee-docs/docs/04.guides/13.Various/19.orm/02.orm-introduction/page.md

 * performance worse than native queries
 * not so flexible
 * additional libraries
-* lots of CFC instatiations
+* lots of CFC instantiations
 * bugs in ORM are severe
 * Too much effort for small programs
 * Poorer performance with large amount of data